Whistleblowers pay price even as China vows to fight corruption

 Last year, Zhu released a video of Lei Zhengfu, a district party chief in the southwestern city of Chongqing, having sex with his much younger mistress.

-Communist Party officials are banned from having mistresses, and the video came to symbolize to many the excesses of the ruling elite.
+Communist Party officials are banned from having mistresses, and the video came to symbolise to many the excesses of the ruling elite.
 Lei was sentenced in June to 13 years jail for bribery.

 Zhu said he had never been assaulted but had received threats through microblog messages and emails.